ajakaja/ajakaja.github.io/_posts/2018-08-06-oriented-area.md

 ---------

-## 4
+## 5. The Shoelace Formnula as an Area Integral

 It's worth discussing how the shoelace formula is related to integral calculus.
-After all, if anything is the 'canonical' way to calculate area, it's an area integral: $$area(P) = \iint_P 1 \, dx dy$$.
+After all, if anything is the 'canonical' way to calculate area, it's an area integral: $$\text{area}(P) = \iint_P 1 \, dx dy$$.

 [Green's theorem](https://en.wikipedia.org/wiki/Green%27s_theorem) says how we can translate an area integral over a region into an integral over its boundary.
 Specifically, it says that an area integral over a region is equivalent to certain a line integral around the boundary of the region.
 If $$L$$ and $$M$$ are functions with continuous partial derivatives in a region $$D$$ bounded by an (oriented!) curve $$C$$, then: